I’ve gotten several questions through the past few years on how to paint a brick fireplace.

 Add final touches

-Once you have painted the brick fireplace white, you can take a small paintbrush and touch up any missed spots to accomplish a perfect white brick fireplace.
+Once you’ve added your fresh coat of paint to your brick fireplace, you can take a small paintbrush and touch up any missed spots on the rest of the fireplace, to accomplish a perfect white brick fireplace.

 If you have any questions about how to achieve the best-painted brick fireplace be sure to leave them in the comments.